Reports: Roadmap Progress Report 2023

 Publish new, scientific research within peer-reviewed publications which improves understanding of veterinary pathogens or antimicrobial resistance

-Progress: HealthforAnimals Members published at least 29 articles over the past two years across a variety of peer-reviewed publications such as Journal of Livestock Medicine, Viruses, Microbiome, and Scientific Reports.
+Progress: HealthforAnimals Members published at least 93 articles over the past two years across a variety of peer-reviewed publications such as Journal of Livestock Medicine, Viruses, Microbiome, and Scientific Reports.
 Topics included new methods of bacterial infection diagnosis, antimicrobial susceptibility, antimicrobial alternatives and more.
-A full list of publications is available upon request.

-Provide data and support to help improve disease tracking to organizations such as the World Organisation for Animal Health (OIE)
+Provide data and support to help improve disease tracking to organizations such as the World Organisation for Animal Health (WOAH)

 Our Roadmap to Reducing the Need for Antibiotics offers a clear vision for improving global animal health both in the steps HealthforAnimals and our Members pledge to undertake, and in the areas where we call on others to take action and support this goal.
 HealthforAnimals Members have made significant progress on the Commitments we made within the Roadmap and are determined to fulfil or exceed all by 2025.

-2. 2019 Summary Report On Antimicrobials Sold or Distributed for Use in Food-Producing Animals, U.S. Food and Drug Administration
+USA: FDA Annual Summary Report on Antimicrobials Sold or Distributed in 2021 for Use in Food-Producing